FSReed/FSReed_CS61C_Fall_2020/Projects/proj4/README.md

 - I try to write the `#pragma omp parallel` block, assigning the chunks and the critical part on my own.
 But it didn't have a better performance than a single `parallel for`.
 I use a temporary variable to store the value of each innermost iteration, then access the memory to write back.
 - After using both SIMD and OpenMP, there's only about a 3x speed up...
   I'm not sure if it's because of the structure of mat->data (a double pointer).
 Would that be better if I use a single pointer to point to the data?
 I want to give it a shot.
+  - You can check this on branch `proj4_single_pointer`.

+### Cache Locality

+Fine, I have to say **this is the key point**.
+When I implement mul_matrix for the first time, I use `cache locality`.
+All the optimization I made above are based on this.
+But when I go back to the original code and modify the loop condition to break cache locality, the performance became **MUCH WORSE**!
+I've listed the difference in the file `Optimization` in thi folder.
+Feel free to check it.